How to Setup Node.JS Web Server to AWS with ECS

 nano app.js

-These commands, first line we'll initialize a npm package.json file with npm init -y, then install the only dependencies which is express.
-Run nano app.js or create a file manully with the name app.js, then put below content to the app.js.
+The first command initializes a npm package.json file with npm init -y, then installs the only dependency, which is express.
+Run nano app.js or create a file manually with the name app.js, then add the following content to app.js.

 const express = require('express')